Thrush and Breastfeeding

-- If you have developed a vaginal infection as well, you should try to only wear cotton panties and should rinse the area with the vinegar and water solution every time you go to the bathroom.
+- If you have developed a vaginal infection as well, you should try only to wear cotton panties and should rinse the area with the vinegar and water solution every time you go to the bathroom.

-- The best prevention of thrush is a good diet, a healthy immune system and a healthy intestinal tract.
+- The best prevention of thrush is a good diet, a healthy immune system, and a healthy intestinal tract.

 - Wash your hands often and use a throw away towel (paper towels.) for drying your breasts and hands.

-- Inadequate rest and stress can lead to your body being more acceptable to thrush
+- Inadequate rest and stress can lead to your body being more acceptable to thrush.

 - Nursing pads should be replaced as soon as they become damp.

 - Your nipples should always be washed with cool water and then air dried after every feeding.

 - If either you or your baby has thrush, you can apply pure, raw, virgin coconut oil to your nipples and to Baby’s mouth to help avoid passing the yeast back and forth.

 If the Problem Persists even after Treatment

 If you were told that you have a yeast infection, but the problem persists after treatment, there is a possibility that it is a bacterial (staph infection) and not a yeast infection.
 In this case, you will need antibiotics.
 The symptoms of a staph and yeast infection are almost identical and, therefore, frequently misdiagnosed.